PAULA WISEMAN

 Prayer

-Praying for people, specifically, softens our heart toward them.
+Praying for people, specifically, softens our hearts toward them.
 It deepens our compassion and we see more of God’s heart for them.
 It makes us more attuned to the areas where God is already at work as well.
 Prayer reminds us not go in our own strength or brilliance or persuasiveness, but to follow God’s lead.
 And be aware, that in many cases, one quick prayer isn’t enough.

 Patience